Salvia17/daily-organiser/README.md

 ## Overview

-This is a simple to do list application built using HTML, CSS, and JavaScript.
+This is a simple to do list application built using HTML, CSS, JavaScript and JQuery.

 ### View it live [HERE](https://salvia17.github.io/daily-organiser/)